4 Ways Direct Sourcing Builds Workforce Agility

-Direct sourcing is an increasingly popular talent engagement strategy being used by enterprises today.
 Direct sourcing allows companies to match highly-skilled candidates with open project opportunities using their own internal resources, bypassing the use of third-party staffing agencies or consulting firms to perform recruiting functions.

 Direct sourcing gives enterprise managers the ability to more easily find, engage, and onboard talent when a project need arises, and gives independents the ability to work with leading companies and contribute their expertise to applicable opportunities.
 Whether your company has already incorporated a direct sourcing strategy for independent talent acquisition or is considering doing so in the near future, it is helpful to be aware of the many benefits direct sourcing can provide.
 Below, we explore four ways direct sourcing can help companies become more agile and attractive in today’s competitive talent market.

-1. Get Access to Talent On-Demand
+1. On-Demand Access to Talent

 With direct sourcing technology, companies can build talent networks—a pre-vetted pool of independent talent that managers can quickly tap into in order to obtain the needed skills for a project.
 Independent contractors in a talent network may already have a relationship you’re your company, perhaps they previously worked with you or have been invited to join your talent network, or they may be looking to form a relationship with your company.
 In order to become part of a talent network, independents must meet a certain set of criteria such as having specific experience, certain skills, or operating out of a particular location.

-2. Realize Cost Savings Opportunities
+2. Cost Savings When You Need It

 There are many cost-savings opportunities that come with direct sourcing including flexibility in talent acquisition and reduced reliance on third-party recruiters.
 By engaging independent contractors to fill a project need or needed skillset, companies can save on the payroll costs associated with hiring a full-time employee or upskilling an existing employee.
 Direct sourcing also minimizes the need to work with staffing companies or consulting firms to find independent talent, allowing organizations to avoid expensive markups that third-parties bring.

-3. Lower Your Compliance Risk
+3. Decreased Compliance Risk

 Direct sourcing technology is rapidly growing, and talent marketplaces today can do a lot in terms of helping managers find, engage, and onboard independent contractors.
 However, many of these marketplaces specialize in just that—matching talent to projects.
 Businesses must also factor in compliance risk.
 If you engage someone who doesn’t legally qualify to work as an independent contractor, your company can be held liable for worker misclassification.